FuelLabs/fuel-specs/main.md

 | `$err`   | error           | Error codes for particular operations.                                                                                 |
 | `$gas`   | gas             | Remaining gas.                                                                                                         |

-We assume that a FuelVM can start if it has the capability of (potentially dynamically) allocating up to `VM_MAX_RAM` of main memory; we also depend on a simple assumption that a Fuel VM does not deallocate memory.

 Integers are represented in [big-endian](https://en.wikipedia.org/wiki/Endianness) format, and all operations are unsigned.
 Boolean `false` is `0` and Boolean `true` is `1`.

 Registers are 64 bits (8 bytes) wide.
 Words are the same width as registers.